 - 1 cup peanut butter chips

-- Preheat oven to 350 degrees.
+- Preheat oven to 350°.
 Prepare cookie sheets by lining with parchment paper, silpat liner or cooking spray.

-- In a large bowl with a handheld mixer, or the bowl of a stand mixer blend together butter, granulated sugar, brown sugar, and peanut butter.
+- In a large bowl with a handheld mixer, or the bowl of a stand mixer, add the butter, granulated sugar, brown sugar, and peanut butter.
 Mix together until it is well combined and light in color.
 Add in eggs and vanilla extract.
 Blend together.

 - Add flour and baking soda into the bowl and mix to combine together.
 I found this easiest to do with a wooden spoon (it will take a few minutes because the dough is thicker).
 When the flour is almost incorporated, add in the peanut butter chips and crushed Butterfingers.
 Mix just until combined.